The Department of Financial Planning & Budget Services:

 Lynn C. Ruhl is a Financial Planning & Budget Coordinator III with expertise in budget preparation and monitoring department and school positions, Medicaid SBS (School Based Services) billing and compliance, Health Insurance and Portability & Privacy Act compliance and the general ledger system.
-In the past 16 years she has worked with multiple departments, schools, and State agencies within the school financial services industry.
-Some typical projects include providing fiscal, program and legislative analysis to department heads and the superintendent in support of annual budget recommendations, training all medical staff in the school district on Medicaid billing and compliance with privacy laws, creating efficiencies in collecting data and reporting to State agencies.
+In the past twenty-four years she has worked with multiple departments, schools, and State agencies within the school financial services industry.
+Some typical projects include providing fiscal, program and legislative analysis to office chiefs in support of annual budget creation and recommendations, training central staff in the current general ledger and budget monitoring principles.
+Continually strive to create efficiencies in collecting data and reporting to State and Federal agencies.

 Lynn has a Business/Finance degree from the University of Wisconsin-Milwaukee and has passed the CPA exam.
 She is an active member of the American Association of Community Theatre (AACT), and the Wisconsin Association of Community Theatre (WACT).
-She is currently the Vice-President of WACT and the Wisconsin state representative to the AACT Region III and to the AACT board
+She is currently the President of WACT and the Wisconsin state representative to the AACT Region III and to the AACT board

-Mary Blackburn • Financial Planning and Budget Coordinator/ Budget Analyst Northwest Region
+Mary Blackburn • Financial Planning and Budget Coordinator/ Budget Analyst Southwest Region

-Mary Blackburn is a Financial Planning and Budget Coordinator, working for Milwaukee Public Schools in Milwaukee, WI.
-In that role, she assists schools in planning and monitoring their budgets in order to ensure schools comply with all District and DPI requirements.
+Mary Blackburn is a Financial Planning and Budget Services Coordinator, working for Milwaukee Public Schools in Milwaukee, WI.
+In that role, she assists schools and departments in planning and monitoring their budgets to ensure efficient use of resources in support of student achievement.
 Mary has a bachelor’s degree in Finance and Human Resources from Marquette University.
 She previously worked in Trust Operations for Marshall & Ilsley Trust Company (now BMO Harris Bank).